Skip to main content

 Primary jobOpen-source agent platform, SDK, CLI, and CloudGoverned software delivery protocol

-Agent modelComposable SDK (Agents, Tools, Conversations, Skills); CLI and GUI surfacesConnector-based: any agent runtime under protocol governance
+Agent modelComposable SDK (Agents, Tools, Conversations, Skills); CLI and local GUI surfacesConnector-based: any agent runtime under protocol governance

-OrchestrationSDK-defined workflows; scale to thousands of parallel runs via Agent ServerProtocol-enforced turns with structured challenge and phase gates
+OrchestrationSDK-defined workflows; Agent Server supports remote execution, isolated workspaces, horizontal scaling, and Kubernetes deploymentProtocol-enforced turns with structured challenge and phase gates

 Human authorityInteractive CLI/GUI, Cloud RBAC, configurable within agent behaviorConstitutional authority at planning, phase transitions, and completion